Management of Secondary Contacts Direction (No. 3)

 if a parent, guardian or responsible adult of a minor, must provide the minor’s name and their date of birth; and

-any other information or documents required by an emergency officer (public health) or a contact tracing officer.
+any other information or documents, including evidence of COVID-19 vaccination, required by an emergency officer (public health) or a contact tracing officer.

-A secondary contact must not leave the premises in which they are quarantining except:
+A secondary contact required to quarantine must not leave the premises in which they are quarantining except:

-for the purpose of obtaining a COVID-19 test if the person develops symptoms consistent with COVID-19 or is directed to be tested by an emergency officer (public health); or
+for the purpose of obtaining a COVID-19 PCR test if required under this or another Public Health Direction or the person develops symptoms consistent with COVID-19 or is directed to be tested by an emergency officer (public health); or

-for the purpose of transporting a close contact or secondary contact to obtain a COVID-19 test; or
+for the purpose of transporting a close contact or secondary contact they are quarantining with to obtain a COVID-19 PCR test; or

 to avoid immediate injury or illness or to escape a risk of harm; or